Home » General Knowledge » Russian Oil And Gas Banning Effect On Worldwide Prices

 Russia is the second-largest producer of oil and natural gas in the world; conflict or sanctions could further undermine the oil market at a time when strong demand outstrips limited supply.

-Russian Deputy Prime Minister Alexander Novak said on Monday that oil prices could exceed $300 a barrel if the United States and the European Union banned oil imports from Russia.
-Fears that Russia might respond to sanctions already in place by halting energy exports have also pushed up prices.
+On Monday, Russian Deputy Prime Minister Alexander Novak said that oil prices could exceed $300 a barrel if the United States and the European Union banned oil imports from Russia.
+The fear that Russia might respond to sanctions already in place by halting energy exports has also pushed up prices.

-Mark Zandi, chief economist at Moody’s Analytics, said in a tweet Tuesday that the oil embargo will push crude oil prices to $150 a barrel.
-That would translate to an average gas price of about $5 a gallon, he added, and “much higher” in higher-priced states like California and New York.
-This would be the highest average price of gas in data going back to 1990, according to the Energy Information Administration.
+Mark Zandi, chief economist at Moody’s Analytics, tweeted Tuesday that the oil embargo will push crude oil prices to $150 a barrel.
+He added that that would translate to an average gas price of about $5 a gallon, and “much higher” in higher-priced states like California and New York.
+According to the Energy Information Administration, this would be the highest average gas price in data going back to 1990.

-Richard Murphy “Professor of Accounting Practice, Sheffield University,” said on his tweeter account “Right now there’s no shortage of oil or gas in the world.
+Richard Murphy, “Professor of Accounting Practice at Sheffield University,” said on his tweeter account, “Right now, there’s no shortage of oil or gas in the world.
 It’s still flowing out of Russia.
-And right now the cost of producing oil and gas hasn’t increased.
+And right now, the cost of producing oil and gas hasn’t increased.
 Most electricity has no reason to go up in price.
-So the price increases that are happening are all down to profit-taking.
-I will keep reminding people that the cost of producing oil and gas has not increased as a result of war.
-All that has changed is the profit-making exploitation of oil and gas companies, at a cost to us all.
-Are the world’s politicians really going to put up with this, and why?”
+So, the price increases that are happening are all down to profit-taking.
+I will keep reminding people that the cost of producing oil and gas has not increased due to war.
+All that has changed is the profit-making exploitation of oil and gas companies at a cost to us all.
+Are the world’s politicians going to put up with this, and why?”

 oil price increases